The Fathers' Rights Movement: Overview

 Joint custody does not mean that each parent has equal parenting time.
 The specific amount of time parents have is outlined in a separate parenting plan.

 One parent may only get every other weekend and extra time in the summer.
 For a parent who used to see their child every day as a custodial parent, that often does not feel like equal time.

 The fathers' rights movement would like courts to use a rebuttable presumption of equal, shared parenting in custody cases.
 A "rebuttable presumption" means that the courts would presume that equal, shared parenting time is in the best interests of the child unless there is evidence showing it wouldn't be.
 This change would allow fathers to be much more involved in their children's lives.

 Parenting Time Interference

-Interference with parenting time can become a severe obstacle to parents seeking to maintain a relationship with their child.
-Parenting time interference includes acts such as physically preventing visitation or restricting communication between parent and child.
-Parenting time interference can result in civil contempt charges, if the parenting agreement is court-ordered, and can even result in felony charges.
+Interference with parenting time can make it difficult for fathers to have a relationship with their children.
+Parenting time interference is physically preventing visitation or communication between parent and child.
+It can result in civil contempt charges or even criminal charges.

 When fathers take time to bond with a new child, the whole family benefits.
 Yet, many fathers get little time off when a child is born or adopted.
-Though the federal Family and Medical Leave Act provides for unpaid leave for certain workers, only about half the workforce is guaranteed leave for a new child under the law.
-Further, many fathers find taking unpaid leave to be impractical and fear stigma or retaliation for leaving work to spend time with a newborn.
+The Family and Medical Leave Act provides leave for a worker with a new child.
+But it only covers about half of the workforce.
+Furthermore, many fathers find taking unpaid leave to be impractical.
+They may fear stigma or retaliation for leaving work to spend time with a newborn.

-Many in the fathers’ rights movement have called for the expansion of paternity leave, increases in paid leave, and greater protections for fathers who exercise their right to paternity leave.
+Many have called for the expansion of paternity leave and paid leave.
+They want greater protections for fathers who exercise their right to paternity leave.

 Family Planning Decisions